 - If you are in a hurry

-- 1. Downtown – where to stay in Nashville for the first time
+- 1. Downtown Nashville – where to stay for the first time

-- 4. Music Row / Midtown – where to stay for nightlife
+- 4. Music Row / Midtown – best area to stay for nightlife

-- 6. Germantown – where to stay for families
+- 6. Germantown – where to stay in Nashville for families

 If you are in a hurry

-In case you don’t have the time to skim through the whole article, I have the best of the best for you here – all these properties are in the city center and all of them have fab reviews (be sure to book in advance!):
+In case you don’t have the time to skim through the whole article, I have the best of the best for you here – all these properties are in Downtown Nashville and have fab reviews (be sure to book in advance!):

 Best value for money